 How to Prepare Rhubarb for Crisp

-- Cut from the plant close to the root, cut off the leaves and wash thoroughly.
+- Remove from the plan and cut off the leaves.
+Wash thoroughly.

 - You do not have to peel rhubarb, however if the stalk is quite thick peeling the tougher exterior may be a good idea.